lunarbase-ai/lunarbase-ai.github.io/docs/all_components/text_input/text_input.md

 # Text-input
 A text-input component enables sending textual inputs to downstream components.
-The component consists of a text field that accepts _template variables_ (e.g., `{template variable}`).
+The component consists of a text field that accepts _template variables_ (e.g., `\{template variable\}`).
 The provided values will represent the output of the component.
-If the input is a template the temaplte variables will be replaced by their values at the output.
+If the input is a template the template variables will be replaced by their values at the output.

 ## Inputs
 As mentioned above, the input consist of a text field that accepts _template variables_.